rharbird/microbit-challenges/docs/source/basics/functionsii.rst

 **************

-Now that you know how to use functions in practice, there are several more concepts that will help you understand behaviour of functions not only in Python, but they will help you realise what to look for in documentation concerning other languages as well.
+Now that you know how to use functions in practice, there are several more concepts that will help you understand behaviour of functions not only in Python, but other languages as well.

 Scope
 ======